Automating-GIS-processes/site/source/lessons/L4/geometric-operations.rst

     @savefig big_lakes_simplified.png width=7in
     plt.tight_layout()

-Great!
-Now we can see that our Polygons have been simplified a bit that are good for visualizing larger areas.
+Nice!
+As a result, now we have simplified our Polygons slightly (although the differences might be a bit hard to spot).